Conwy railway station: Facilities

 The station platforms can only fully accommodate 2 coaches.
 Services operated by longer DMUs that call at this station do so under 'local door operation', whereby passengers may only board or alight through one door of the train, usually the leading door of the second coach.
 This avoids obvious safety risks presented by passengers alighting from doors that are not adjacent to the platform.
 Each platform has an open sided shelter for waiting passengers, a customer help point, timetable poster boards and digital CIS displays.
-There is no ticketing provision and the station is unmanned - tickets must be bought on the train or in advance of travel.
+There is no ticketing provision and the station is unstaffed - tickets must be bought on the train or in advance of travel.
 Step-free access is available (via ramps) to both sides.